Dead Man's Shoes (2004 film): Graphic novel

 A limited-edition graphic novel adapted and illustrated by Anjan Sarkar and based on the script was published to tie in with the release of the film.
 The book was Warp's first publishing effort.
-Sarkar had worked on the storyboards for the movie, as well as those for My Wrongs and used his work as the basis for the adaptation, which expanded certain scenes and ideas than those seen in the movie.
+Sarkar had worked on the storyboards for the movie, as well as those for My Wrongs and used his work as the basis for the adaptation, which expanded certain scenes and ideas beyond those explored in the movie.
 The book was reissued for Warp Films' tenth anniversary.

 Reception

-Writing in The Observer, Philip French called the film "A very skilful, superbly edited piece of moviemaking".
+Writing in The Observer, Philip French called the film "A very skillful, superbly edited piece of moviemaking".
 The Daily Telegraph wrote that the film was "not for the faint hearted".
-Upon release in the United States, The New York Times stated that the film '"had style and the story is told with authority“ but otherwise felt it was run of the mill.
+Upon release in the United States, The New York Times stated that the film "had style and the story is told with authority" but otherwise felt it was run of the mill.
 When released in Australia in October 2006, it was described as "very moralistic" and "thrilling."
 The film was ranked number 180 in Empire magazine's "201 Greatest Movies of All Time" feature in the March 2006 issue.
 It also made other appearances in the magazine's 2008 list of the 500 greatest movies of all time, where it was ranked at number 462, and in October 2011, where it came 27th in the "100 Best British Films Ever."
 In celebration of their 200th issue in October 2012, Total Film named it the twelfth best film of the magazine's lifetime.
 It was ranked number 92 in Time Out's list of the 100 best British films.

 Paddy Considine won Best British Actor at the 2005 Empire Awards, beating, among others, Simon Pegg for Shaun of the Dead and Daniel Craig for Layer Cake.
 Dead Man's Shoes was nominated for eight British Independent Film Awards.
 Toby Kebbell was nominated for Best Newcomer while Gary Stretch was nominated for a Best Supporting Actor award at the same ceremony.

-On Rotten Tomatoes, the film has an approval rating of 58% based on 48 reviews with an average rating of 6.1/10.
+On Rotten Tomatoes, the film has an approval rating of 60% based on 48 reviews with an average rating of 6.2/10.
 The site's critical consensus reads, "Though enhanced by cramped, gritty camerawork, this unsettling look at violence and revenge lacks the provocative edge needed to give it a substantial kick."
 On Metacritic, the film has a score of 52 out of 100 based on 14 critics, indicating "mixed or average reviews".